netniV/racktables-tasks/README.md

 Once a definition has tasks associated to it, you can not delete it but you can disable it.

-Task Definition's can have two modes of operation:
+Task Definition's can have three modes of operation:

 - Next Due

+- On Complete

 - Scheduled